 - Generally stay at home when you experience respiratory symptoms (common cold etc.)

 - Keep a distance to other people (at least 1.5-2 meters)

-- Wear an everyday mask or mouth-nose cover where it is prescribed.
+- Wear a medical mask or mouth-nose cover where it is prescribed.
 Stay informed about the current regulations.

 You can find further information on Infektionsschutz.de (only available in German).

 In the following cases you are not allowed to enter the buildings and areas of OTH Regensburg:

 - If you have a positive result after performing a SARS-CoV-2 test.
 You must report this at gesundheitsschutz(at)oth-regensburg.de.